That dollar metric results from a 6.6% increase from $61.2 billion four years earlier in 2022.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Washington’s top 10 exports represent almost three-fifths (59.8%) of the overall value of the state’s global shipments.
+Washington’s top 10 exports represent nearly two-thirds (65.9%) of the overall value of the state’s global shipments.

-In second place for improving export sales were mixed petroleum oils via a 39% advance.
+In second place for improving export sales was civilian aircraft either fully assembled, aircraft engines or other parts via a 65.2% advance.

 More Key Facts about Washington’s International Trade

-Washington State incurred an overall -$13.3 billion deficit exporting and importing products during 2022.
-That dollar amount reflects a 66.1% acceleration from the -$8 billion deficit one year earlier in 2021.
+Washington State earned an overall US$9.5 billion deficit exporting and importing products during 2025.
+That dollar amount reflects a significant reversal from the -$3.8 billion deficit one year earlier in 2024.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Washington has negative net exports in the international trade of crude petroleum oil, gas and automobiles.
+Historically Washington has had to endure negative net exports in the international trade of crude petroleum oils, automobiles and gas.
 In turn, these cashflows indicate Washington’s strong competitive global disadvantages under these product categories.

 Washington State’s Major Trading Partners

-The following list shows the top 10 customers that purchased over two-thirds (71%) worth of the total value of products exported from Washington during 2022.
+The following list shows the top 10 customers that purchased well over two-thirds (71.1%) worth of the total value of products exported from Washington during 2025.

-Washington’s top trade partners in Asia (mainland China, Japan, South Korea, Philippines, Taiwan and the United Arab Emirates) imported 45.2% of the overall value of exported goods from the Evergreen State.
+Washington’s top trade partners located in Asia (mainland China, South Korea, Japan, Taiwan and the Philippines) imported 38.1% of the overall value of exported goods from the Evergreen State.

 Washingtonian Export Companies